 Raw organic coconut oil doesn’t possess any of the harmful ingredients mentioned.
 It possesses the natural ability to protect the skin from harmful UV rays while nourishing the skin.
 Coconut oil feels great on the skin, even when the skin is protected with clothes.
-All-natural coconut oil can be used as a sunscreen for all body parts, including the face
+All-natural coconut oil can be sunscreen for all body parts, including the face

-It nourishes and protects the skin
+It nourishes and protects the skin.

 (capric, caprylic, and lauric) provide skin-loving nourishment and help keep your skin healthy while you are tanning.
-The high level of saturated fats in coconut oil creates a protective layer for the skin and can help shield it from sun damage and ultraviolet radiation.
+In addition, the high level of saturated fats in coconut oil creates a protective layer for the skin and can help shield it from sun damage and ultraviolet radiation.

-It speeds up the tanning process
+It speeds up the tanning process.

 It helps the natural production of vitamin D

-Sunlight is the only precursor that our body needs to synthesize the much-needed vitamin D. Unlike sunscreen, using pure coconut oil for tanning won’t block the UV rays necessary for vitamin D production
+Sunlight is the only precursor our body needs to synthesize the much-needed vitamin D., Unlike sunscreen, using pure coconut oil for tanning won’t block the UV rays necessary for vitamin D production

-It guards against infections
+It guards against infections.

 that might negatively affect your skin health.
-Coconut oil has a high concentration of lauric acid, a fatty acid responsible for the antimicrobial properties of coconut oil that has the ability to kill harmful pathogens such as bacteria, fungi, and viruses.
+In addition, coconut oil has a high concentration of lauric acid, a fatty acid responsible for the antimicrobial properties of coconut oil that can kill harmful pathogens such as bacteria, fungi, and viruses.